MrWint/winter/index.md

 ![Ski jump success](writeup/ski_jump_success.webp)
 ![Ski jump failure](writeup/ski_jump_failed.webp)
 <br>
-(if the two animations are not in sync, try reloading this page)
+(if the two animations are not in sync, try reloading this page in a new tab)

 ### Speed Skating